charlstown/carlos-grande-me-docs/docs/references/articles/death-of-distance.md

 These are resounding predictions, but history (so far) has proven them wrong.
 Over the past two decades, cities have grown as never before.
 Urban space has flourished across the globe as humanity rushes headlong into an urban era.
 Some calculations suggest that the urban population is increasing by a quarter million per day, amounting to a new London every month. [...]
 More than ever, cities are human magnets.
 Why? it seems that in the collective frenzy of the network, the death-of-distance theorist forgot something crucial to human experience: the importance of the physical interaction between people and with environment. [...]

 Traditional urban patterns cannot coexist with cyberspace.
 But long live the new, network-mediated metropolis of the digital era.
-Today\'s reality is a powerful collision of physical and digital that augments both, a triumph of atoms and bits.
+Today's reality is a powerful collision of physical and digital that augments both, a triumph of atoms and bits.
 In short, the digital revolution did not kill urban spaces, far from it, but neither did it leave them unaffected.
 The introduction of the Internet, the space of flows, the connective tissue that theorist from Cairncross to Negroponte expected to kill physical proximity, has indeed had a profound impact on cities.
 Instead of flows replacing spaces an bits replacing atoms, cities ar now a hybrid space at the intersection of the two.
 Physical and virtual ar fused through a productive collision, where both propinquity and connectivity play an important role.

 (Ratti and Claudel, 2016, p.
 18-20)